suliman-99/CP/CONTRIBUTING.md

 <!--
     Do a search and replace with your text editor for the following:
         `sulimanawadstudy@gmail.com`,
-        `CP`,
+        `Competitive Programming Templates`,
 -->
-# Contributing to CP
+# Contributing to Competitive Programming Templates

-Thank you for your interest in contributing to CP We welcome contributions from anyone, regardless of their level of experience or expertise.
+Thank you for your interest in contributing to Competitive Programming Templates We welcome contributions from anyone, regardless of their level of experience or expertise.

 ## Getting Started